aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 Discuss how the proposed solution can be implemented.
 Include any practical considerations, challenges, or recommendations for implementation.

-Introduce a generation length `GL` (in the rest of the document, let's assume it is 10), and a generation offset `GOff` (in the rest of the document, assume it is 5) that describe how long a generation is on the Parent Chain, and how quickly the Child Chain moves in relation to the Parent Chain. (`GOff` = 5 means there are 5 times as many blocks on the child chain).
+Introduce a generation length for both the parent chain `PGL` (in the rest of the document, let's assume it is 10), and the child chain `CGL`.
+The `CGL` in this paper is initial 50, five times the amout of the parent chain.
+This means that after producing 50 blocks on the child chain, we expect to have progressed one parent chain generation.
+(We may refer to this speed as `GOff` = 5, which means there are 5 times as many blocks on the child chain).
+We will adapt the child generation length via a voting strategy.
+Each child chain can observe the parent chain and obeserve whether the child chain seems to produce its blocks too fast or too slow.
+A proposal can be submitted to the child chain on which all stake holders can vote.
+By two third majority, the vote to make a child generation longer or shorter is accepted.
+Changing the generation length is under consensus in this way.
+(How much longer or shorter is provided by a standard function that makes sure we see a smooth adjustment).

 Also consider a constant number of blocks on the parent chain that represents